amcrochet3/amcrochet3/README.md

 💼 Before pivoting into tech, I garnered a variety of experiences working in freelance creative roles, primarily with academic and startup companies.
 These positions ranged from copywriting and scriptwriting to content creation and UX/UI design, further enriching my skillset and understanding of diverse professional environments.

-📚 For more on my academic and professional background, check out my personal website **[here](https://amcrochet3.github.io/amcrochet-portfolio/)**

 ## 💻 Tech Stack

 <div>